Iceland tested a 4-day workweek. Employees were productive — and happier, researchers say.

 Others have noted the possible drawbacks for lower-wage, hourly workers in particular — groups that would lose income and are sometimes left out of the conversation.

-“Very often when we think about life conflict and over work we have a vision of white-collar workers in mind,” Daniel Schneider, a Harvard Kennedy School professor who studies transformations in work, told Business Insider last year.
+“Very often when we think about life conflict and overwork, we have a vision of white-collar workers in mind,” Daniel Schneider, a Harvard Kennedy School professor who studies transformations in work, told Business Insider last year.

 Participants in the program said the work-time reductions allowed them to run errands, participate in home duties, exercise and spend quality time with family and friends.
 This shift often translated into less stress at home and wider social well-being.